Monsoon Rains are expected from 30th June

-- Tourists are advised to remain extra cautious during the spell
+- Travelers and tourists are advised to remain extra cautious during the forecast period.

-NOTE: All concerned authorities are advised to remain “ALERT” to avoid any untoward situation during the forecast period.
+NOTE: All concerned authorities are advised to remain 'ALERT' during the forecast period.

 © IT Unit, Pakistan Meteorological Department